 What Will You Study

-Your German Studies programme enables you to acquire high-level language skills while gaining a thorough understanding of the country’s historical, cultural, social and political background in a global context.
+Your German Studies programme enables you to acquire high-level language skills and gain a thorough understanding of the country’s historical, cultural, social and political background in a global context.
 In English Literature you will study a wide range of authors, genres, historical periods, literary movements, techniques and critical approaches.

 Your first year comprises an exploration of the German language and its cultural context, as well as a core module in English Literature.
-Alongside this, you can choose another English module such as World Literature or Creative Writing, or alternatively a minor subject from another department.
+Alongside this, you can choose another English module such as World Literature or Creative Writing, or alternatively a minor subject that complements your degree.

 Building on your language skills in Year 2, you will study the culture, politics and history of Germany and Austria in more depth, as well as selecting modules which are international in scope and promote a comparative understanding of Europe and beyond.
 You will combine these with the core English module, ‘The Theory and Practice of Criticism’ and choose options such as ‘British Romanticism’, ‘Literature and Film’ and ‘American Literature to 1900’.